Last Modified: 16 Sep 2013

 A relatively modern monastery by Tibetan standards, Rongphu was built in the early 1900s and originally housed more than 500 monks.
 Today around 50 monks and nuns remain.
 Unusually, they share the same prayer hall although they have separate residences.
 We are received very warmly by the monks and nuns here and it's often possible to join them for their evening prayers.

 Stretch our legs and our lungs on the gentle two hour return hike up to Everest Base Camp.
 Follow the prayer flags up the slope, hope for a clear sunny sky for amazing photos and even text a friend back home when you reach the camp at 5200 m.
 Yes, there's mobile reception even here!

 In the summer months we stay nearby Rongphu in the Tent City that is sent up along the road that leads to Everest Base Camp.
 Accommodation here is in nomad-style tents.
 Tents sleep up to seven people with basic mattresses and bedding provided but we recommend using a sleep sheet and preparing some warm clothes as it can get quite cool in the evenings.
 There are basic pit toilets nearby.
 For heating there is a yak dung stove in the central open area of each tent.
 At such close proximity to the tallest mountains in the world the surroundings more than make up for the basic sleeping conditions.

-In colder months when the Tent City is not operational we stay in the monastery guesthouse.
+In colder months when the Tent City is not operational we stay in the monastery guesthouse or in a nearby town.
 Rooms here are quad-share with very simple, shared facilities.

 **During 2012 access to the Everest Base Camp can be closed to non Chinese citizens at any time without notice.
 Should this occur an alternative itinerary will be run with a stay in Lao Tingri**